Skip to main content

 Children's Data

 Our service is aimed at children and young adults aged 10 and over.
 For users under the age of 16, the consent of a parent or legal guardian is required (Art.
 8 GDPR).
 The paid account and payment are set up by an adult.
 We only process the data from children that is necessary for the learning service, and we explain how data is used in simple, easy-to-understand language.
+Up to three learner profiles for children can be created inside the parent account; we store only a freely chosen display name for each, together with that profile's learning progress.
+Children do not get their own account or their own login credentials.
+Learner profiles can be deleted at any time from the parent account, which also removes the associated learning progress.
 Parents and guardians may request access to their child's data, request its deletion, and withdraw a given consent at any time.

 Automated Decision-Making